Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Maximizing Profit with Direct-to-Consumer Web Shops in Gaming.md

 1. In-App Strategies (Navigating Policy):

-* The “Two-Click” Rule: Link to high-value, non-commercial features (loyalty programs, mini-games), placing the store just “two clicks away.”
+* The â€œTwo-Clickâ€ Rule: Link to high-value, non-commercial features (loyalty programs, mini-games), placing the store just â€œtwo clicks away.â€
-* Loyalty as a Trojan Horse: Use in-game notifications to create a recurring “pull” to the web property.
+* Loyalty as a Trojan Horse: Use in-game notifications to create a recurring â€œpullâ€ to the web property.
-* Harvest First-Party Data: The #1 in-app priority is collecting player emails — the foundational asset for all out-of-app marketing.
+* Harvest First-Party Data: The #1 in-app priority is collecting player emails â€” the foundational asset for all out-of-app marketing.

 1. Out-of-App Strategies (Driving Adoption):